How Long Does It Take to Make an App?

 As is evident, for the app to integrate seamlessly at the front-end and back-end, the designers and coders should communicate with each other continuously.
 Otherwise, there would be delays due to having to go back and rework features that don’t work as they are expected to on the front end.

-So, how long does it take to design an app?
+So, how long does it take to make an app?
 Once again, it depends on the size of the app and its features.
 On an average, app design time will vary between 2 to 3 weeks for a simple app and can go up to around 9 to 10 weeks for a complex app with many features.

 Once the UI design and development are completed, the app needs to be tested to ensure that it is free of bugs before it can be launched on the app stores.
 Essentially, the development team tests the app while it is being built by continuously identifying errors in the code and rectifying it, but this type of testing, which is known as alpha testing, is insufficient before the app gets to the market.
 Besides internal testing, beta testing needs to be carried out to detect if there are any glitches that everyday users might face when they download and use the app.

 It’s essential to find a set of users who represent the apps target audience before beta testing is carried out.
 Since most of the bugs might have been removed during the process of alpha testing, beta testing should not take too long.
 In general, it can take around 3 weeks to a month for beta testing to finish as it might take a few iterations of debugging and retesting before all the flaws are removed.

 How long does it take to get an app to market?